candiddev/etcha/hugo/content/docs/references/commands.md

 This variable will be set for Commands in [`webhookPaths`]({{< ref "/docs/references/config#webhookpaths" >}}) Pattern run lists.
 It contains the request query params separated with a `&`.

+### `envPrefix`

+This variable will be set to the stdout and stderr of the check execution of a Command with [`envPrefix`](#envPrefix).
+This variable will not be set if the Command wasn't checked.
+If no envPrefix is defined, this variable will not be set.

 ### `<envPrefix>_CHECK`

-This variable will be set to 0 if a Command with [`envPrefix`](#envPrefix) is checked without any error or skipped checking due to no check value, `always` set to false, or not changed by anything.
+This variable will be set to 0 if a Command is checked without any error or skipped checking due to no check value, `always` set to false, or not changed by anything.
 It will be 1 if it had errors while checking.
-If no envPrefix is defined, the variable will be `_CHECK` and will show the previously run command.
+If no [`envPrefix`](#envPrefix) is defined, the variable will be `_CHECK` and will show the previously run command.

 ### `<envPrefix>_CHECK_OUT`

-This variable will be set to the stdout and stderr of the check execution of a Command with [`envPrefix`](#envPrefix).
+This variable will be set to the stdout and stderr of the check execution of a Command.
 This variable will not be set if the Command wasn't checked.
-If no envPrefix is defined, the variable will be `_CHECK_OUT` and will show the previously run command.
+If no [`envPrefix`](#envPrefix) is defined, the variable will be `_CHECK_OUT` and will show the previously run command.

 ### `<envPrefix>_CHANGE`

-This variable will be set to 0 if a Command with [`envPrefix`](#envPrefix) is changed without any error, or 1 if it had errors.
+This variable will be set to 0 if a Command is changed without any error, or 1 if it had errors.
 This variable will not be set if the Command didn't have any change executed.
-If no envPrefix is defined, the variable will be `_CHANGE` and will show the previously run command.
+If no [`envPrefix`](#envPrefix) is defined, the variable will be `_CHANGE` and will show the previously run command.

 ### `<envPrefix>_CHANGE_OUT`

-This variable will be set to the stdout and stderr of the change execution of a Command with [`envPrefix`](#envPrefix).
+This variable will be set to the stdout and stderr of the change execution of a Command.
 This variable will not be set if the Command didn't have any change executed.
-If no envPrefix is defined, the variable will be `_CHANGE_OUT` and will show the previously run command.
+If no [`envPrefix`](#envPrefix) is defined, the variable will be `_CHANGE_OUT` and will show the previously run command.

 ### `<envPrefix>_REMOVE`

-This variable will be set to 0 if a Command with [`envPrefix`](#envPrefix) is removed without any error, and 1 if it had errors.
-If no envPrefix is defined, the variable will be `_REMOVE` and will show the previously run command.
+This variable will be set to 0 if a Command is removed without any error, and 1 if it had errors.
+If no [`envPrefix`](#envPrefix) is defined, the variable will be `_REMOVE` and will show the previously run command.

 ### `<envPrefix>_REMOVE_OUT`

-This variable will be set to the stdout and stderr of the remove execution for a Command with [`envPrefix`](#envPrefix).
-If no envPrefix is defined, the variable will be `_REMOVE_OUT` and will show the previously run command.
+This variable will be set to the stdout and stderr of the remove execution for a Command.
+If no [`envPrefix`](#envPrefix) is defined, the variable will be `_REMOVE_OUT` and will show the previously run command.

 ## Operating Modes